godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

         screensize = get_viewport_rect().size

 Now we can use the ``_process()`` function to define what the player will do.
-The ``_process()`` function is called on every frame, so we'll use it to update elements of our game which we expect to be changing often.
-Here we'll have it:
+``_process()`` is called every frame, so we'll use it to update elements of our game which we expect will change often.
+Here we'll make it:

-- check for input
+- Check for input.
-- move in the given direction
+- Move in the given direction.
-- play the appropriate animation.
+- Play the appropriate animation.

-First, we need to check the inputs - is the player pressing a key?
+First, we need to check for input - is the player pressing a key?
 For this game, we have 4 direction inputs to check.
 Input actions are defined in the Project Settings under "Input Map".
 You can define custom events and assign different keys, mouse events, or other inputs to them.
 For this demo,